Admitting now

 • Anxiety about running out

-• Reluctance to consider tapering or alternatives
+• Reluctance to consider supervised support or alternatives

 • Resistance to non-pharmacological coping tools